surifirstpin/Acubi_documentation/Version.5/Visualisation_Overview.md

 Under reports section data and visualization are configured together, So once you share a query user will get a visualization picture and data as well.

 **For Instance** :  Create a report to fetch Order details and query Stationcode, Whenmade_Month and order_value_sum.
 Apply **filter** to whenmade_month to limit the data  to January, February and March.
-Now Consider a pie Chart in visualization section. ( Pie chart supports maximum 20 division)

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/588793b3bdaa6683973fbe70ceaf6b591ff25fb2/images/New_version5/UD_Visualisation_Overview_Image1.png)

 After selecting dimensions and measures, run the report to display the fetched data for Order details.

-## Visualization- Adds Life to Data
+**For Instance:** Consider a pie Chart in visualization section. ( Pie chart supports maximum 20 division)

 Click on **Charts** tab, to configure different type of visualization images for your query.
 Under **General** tab, click on the type of chart you want to view.